PhyloGrok/VCFgenerator/README.md

 This work used Jetstream at Indiana Universery/Texas Advanced Computing Center (IU/TACC) through educational allocation  <b>MCB200044</b> from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number #1548562.

-Undergraduate student interns Lloyd Jones III, Nhi Luu, and Jan Le were supported by Merck <em>Merck Data Science Fellowship for Observational Research Program</em> and the <em>UMBC College of Natural and Mathematical Sciences</em></b>
+UMBC Translational Life Science Technology (TLST) student interns Lloyd Jones III, Nhi Luu, and Jan Le were supported by <em>Merck Data Science Fellowship for Observational Research Program</em> and the <em>UMBC College of Natural and Mathematical Sciences</em></b>.
+Additionally, TLST student Gina Hwang contributed to the MUMMER branch of the workflow.

 ## Citations